-2023 marks the 60th Anniversary of the Office of Art in Embassies.
-The Democracy Collection initiative will bring art diplomacy for democracy to every hemisphere through artist exchanges, traveling exhibitions, civic engagements, events at cultural institutions, and an outreach program to expand AIE’s diplomatic art repository at the service of U.S. diplomats for generations to come.
+2023 marked the 60th anniversary of Art in Embassies.
+In celebration of that milestone, the Democracy Collection initiative brought art diplomacy for democracy to every hemisphere through artist exchanges, a traveling exhibition, civic engagements, events at cultural institutions, and an outreach program to expand AIE’s diplomatic art repository.

-At the U.S. Department of State Summit for Democracy in December 2021, President Joseph Biden declared, “Democracy doesn’t happen by accident.
+At the U.S. Department of State Summit for Democracy in December 2021, President Joe Biden declared, “Democracy doesn’t happen by accident.
 We have to defend it, fight for it, strengthen it, renew it.”
-At that same Summit, Secretary of State Antony J. Blinken called upon fellow democratic nations to develop action plans for strengthening democracy around the world, saying, “Democracy is facing a moment of reckoning.”
-The Democracy Collection initiative, marking 60 years of Art in Embassies, is a project of the Summit for the Democracy convened regularly by the President and the Secretary of State.
+At that same summit, Secretary of State Antony Blinken called upon fellow democratic nations to develop action plans for strengthening democracy around the world, saying, “Democracy is facing a moment of reckoning.”
+The Democracy Collection initiative was a project of the Summit for the Democracy convened regularly by the President and the Secretary of State.

-In 2023, the Democracy Collection brings all these programs together to strengthen democracy: a Democracy Collection traveling exhibition, democracy-focused artist exchanges across all regions, a worldwide competition for students, and an expansion of the State Department collection of artworks for democracy diplomacy culminating in an artist-driven democracy celebration at the Smithsonian National Museum of American History.
-2023 will be a year of celebrating the work of this cultural diplomacy office through strengthening democracy.
+In 2023, the Democracy Collection initiated several programs to strengthen democracy: a traveling exhibition, democracy-focused artist exchanges across all regions, a worldwide competition for students, and an expansion of the State Department’s collection of artworks for democracy diplomacy.
+This year of celebration culminated in an artist-driven democracy celebration at the Smithsonian’s National Museum of American History.

 There is a connection, hard to explain logically but easy to feel, between achievement in public life and progress in the arts.